fredrikmalmberg/cocktail-o-maker/README.md

 You are also able to add drinks to the mockup-users favorites.

 ## What you still plan to do ##
-We still have to implement the user, filter the page if user is underage, multi-ingredient search and the ranking/review system.
+We still have to implement the user, filter the page if user is underage, filtered search, multi-ingredient search and the ranking/review system.
 We also have to work on structuring the code and keeping presenters/views separate.

 ## PROJECT FILE STRUCTURE ##